CommonAccord/Cmacc-Org/Doc/G/a16z-contracts/licenses/pr0b/CBE-Exclusive.md

 Grant.Trademark.Ti=No Rights to Trademarks

-Grant.Trademark.sec=Nothing in these {_Terms} is meant to grant you any rights to any logos, trademarks, service marks, and trade dress associated with {_Creator} or the {_Project_NFT}s (“{_Project_Trademarks.Target}”).
+Grant.Trademark.sec=Nothing in these {_Terms} is meant to grant you any rights to any logos, trademarks, service marks, and trade dress associated with {_Creator} or the {_Project_NFT}s (“{_Project_Trademarks}”).
 Unless you have our prior written approval, you may not use any {_Project_Trademarks} for any use that would require a license from us, including to register any domain names or social media accounts using any {_Project_Trademarks}, in any {_NFT_Media_Derivatives}, or to advertise or promote any other products or services.

 Grant.Trademark.=[G/Z/Base]